-Ask students to keep a written journal of their food intake and exercise for three days.
-Two of the days should be weekdays and one should be a weekend day.
-They should list everything they consume (liquids and solid foods) as well as the time of day they consume it, and the amount consumed.
-For exercise, they should list the time of day, the duration, and the type of physical activity.

-When the journal is complete, students should review it and look for unhealthy (or less than healthy) eating patterns, food choices, and exercise routines (or lack thereof).
-Next, have them suggest ways in which they can introduce changes to their diet and exercise routine to enhance healthier behavior.
+Ask students to keep a written journal of their food intake for one week.
+They should list everything they consume, as well as the time of day they consume it and the amount consumed.
+When the journal is complete, students should review their journal and look for unhealthy (or less than healthy) eating patterns, food choices, and exercise routines (or lack thereof).
+Then, have them suggest ways in which they can introduce changes to enhance healthier behavior.
 Have them program these changes into a four-week plan to improve their lifestyle and eating habits.

-You may choose to have students present some of their findings to the class or submit a short paper summarizing what they recorded in their journals and their plan of how to improve their lifestyle choices.
+You may choose to have students present some of their findings to the class or submit a short paper summarizing what they recorded in their journals, along with their plan of how to improve their lifestyle choices.

-A variation of this activity would have students exchange journals with someone in class.
-Each student would review his partner's journal and write up suggestions for healthier eating and exercise.
-The original student could then devise a four-week plan incorporating his partner's suggestions as well as some of his own.
+A variation of this activity would be to have students exchange journals with someone else in class.
+Each student would review his partner's journal and write up suggestions for healthier eating.
+The original student could then devise a four-week plan incorporating his partner's suggestions, as well as some of his own.